 My grandfather Omar Musa, who has died aged 95, was a Somali seaman who came to Britain in the late 1950s and was fondly recognized as a father figure in London’s Somali community.

 For decades he helped Somali immigrants to settle into the UK, skillfully navigating British bureaucracy on their behalf.

 Be the first to know – Follow us on @Saxafi

-Omar Musa was born in Hargeisa, in what was then the British Somaliland Protectorate, to Musa Abdillahi, a nomadic herdsman, and his wife, Fatima Osman.
-At the age of six he got his first job, fanning a bank manager in an office with an oversized palm leaf.
+At the age of six, he got his first job, fanning a bank manager in an office with an oversized palm leaf.
 In 1941, at the age of 16, he left his homeland to seek better opportunities, and he spent the next few years making his way down the coastline of east Africa.
 He worked the land, earned a wage tending to animals, and generally slept beneath the stars.

-Eventually his journeying took him to South Africa, where he decided to join the British merchant navy, working in the engine room of ships and helping to unload and load cargo, something that many Somali men had done since the opening of the Suez Canal in the second half of the 19th century.
-Subsequently he travelled every corner of the world, from Asia to the Americas, visiting 90 countries.
+Eventually, his journeying took him to South Africa, where he decided to join the British merchant navy, working in the engine room of ships and helping to unload and load cargo, something that many Somali men had done since the opening of the Suez Canal in the second half of the 19th century.
+Subsequently, he traveled every corner of the world, from Asia to the Americas, visiting 90 countries.

 He always encouraged his seven children to strive for educational excellence, and this enabled them to bridge the gap with other students from more privileged backgrounds.
 All of them went on to university and had successful careers.

 A loving husband and father, he had a great sense of humor, and to his community, he was always regarded as a well-respected, well-dressed gentleman, someone with a quiet dignity who was not given to using more words than were needed.

 He is survived by Zahra, his children, and 16 grandchildren.